dylan-isaac/pydanticai-api-template/MAINTENANCE.md

 1. **Configuration Flow**:
    - `.devcontainer/devcontainer.json` defines the container configuration
-   - It references `docker-compose.dev.yml` for container creation
+   - It references `docker-compose.yml` (specifically the `pydanticai-api-template-dev` service) for container creation
    - VS Code Server runs inside the container to provide IDE features
+   - The container runs as a non-root user by default for better security.

 2. **Volume Mounting**:
    - Source code from the host is mounted into the container